Skip to Content

 Cooking!

 Then, your guide and personal chef will take you to the kitchen to prepare your choice of fish, beef, or vegetarian dishes.
-When we went, ceviche and lomo saltado were on the menu (and they were equally delicious).
+When we went, ceviche and Lomo Saltado were on the menu (and they were equally delicious).
+Our passionate and hilarious chef instructed us the entire time so we never felt lost in the cooking process.

-This 4-hour experience costs $65 USD.
+This small-group experience costs $65 USD and operates daily at 8:30 am and 2 pm.
 It includes roundtrip transportation from your hotel, all necessary cooking equipment (including ingredients bought at the market), snacks while you cook, and the meal you prepare, of course!
-Tours are available daily at 8:30 am and 1:30 pm.
-Reserve this tour online, and you’ll be whipping up Peruvian meals in no time!
+This was such a fun and unique experience – we still make Lomo Saltado to this day!

 Peru’s Most Popular Dishes Cooking Class

-This second tour is great for those wanting to learn traditional Peruvian dishes.
+This 3-hour cooking tour is great for those wanting to learn traditional Peruvian dishes.
 You won’t have to go to the market, simply show up to the kitchen and start cooking!

-Tours are offered daily at 9:30 am, 2:30 pm, and 6:30 pm.
+Tours are offered daily at 9:30 am, 3 pm, and 7 pm.
 The $47 USD price includes all ingredients and equipment for cooking, as well as your wonderful chef!
 You get to eat the food you’ve prepared and have snacks throughout.
-Hotel pick-up is offered, but the tour doesn’t provide return transportation from the kitchen in Miraflores.
+Please note that hotel pick-up is offered, but the tour doesn’t provide return transportation.

 mixing plantains on a food tour in Lima, Peru